Mean-Street/DistributedSystemForDataManagement/spark/README.md

 * Follow the instructions in `../kafka/README.md`
 * Follow the instructions in `../cassandra/README.md`
 * Create an EC2 instance (Ubuntu, micro is sufficient)
-* (TODO: to be done on Cassandra's machine?)
-For Cassandra, open the port `4040` in the security group of the instance
 * Connect through SSH and run:

 ```bash